httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If the first character of input_string is not "\*", fail parsing.
 2. Discard the first character of input_string.
 3. If there is not a "\*" character before the end of input_string, fail parsing.
-4. Let b64_content be the result of removing content of input_string up to but not including the first instance of the character "\*".
+4. Let b64_content be the result of consuming content of input_string up to but not including the first instance of the character "\*".
 5. Consume the "\*" character at the beginning of input_string.
 6. If b64_content contains a character not included in ALPHA, DIGIT, "+", "/" and "=", fail parsing.
 7. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesizing padding if necessary (note the requirements about recipient behaviour below).